By Wayne Yi, CFA

 About Wayne Yi, CFA

-Wayne Yi is the Head of Investment Research and member of the Investment Committee for Simon Quick Advisors.
+Wayne Yi is the Head of Investments and member of the Investment Committee for Simon Quick Advisors.
 He leads the firm effort on all market research and manager diligence across traditional equity and fixed income strategies as well as in alternatives, including hedge funds and private equity allocations.
 Prior to joining the firm, Wayne was a Co-Portfolio Manager and member of the Investment Committee for SAIL Advisors, a hedge fund investment firm headquartered in Hong Kong.
 He also served as the senior analyst for their Credit and Event-Driven strategies.
 Prior to SAIL, Wayne was the Sector Head for Credit and Event-Driven strategies at Robeco-Sage, a hedge fund investment firm based in New York.
 Wayne started his career in investing at Delaware Investments as a Research Analyst for high yield and investment grade bonds across various industries.
 He then joined Goldman Sachs’ Investment Research department where he was the Senior Analyst covering high yield bonds in the Technology sector.
 Wayne is a graduate of the University of Pennsylvania where he received a B.A. in Economics and in International Relations.
 Wayne is a CFA charterholder.
 To learn more about Brannon, connect with him on LinkedIn.

 Investing in Alternative Investments may not be suitable for all investors and involves a high degree of risk.
 Many Alternative Investments are highly illiquid, meaning that you may not be able to sell your investment when you wish.